fluxfederation/on_form/README.md

 A pragmatism-first library to help Rails applications migrate from complex nested attribute models to tidy form objects.

+Our goal is that you can migrate large forms to OnForm incrementally, without having to refactor large amounts of code in a single release.

+Data and validations flow back and forward from the model layer automatically once you've defined which model attributes should be exposed.

+Forms backed by multiple models are supported natively, with no concept of a single main model.

+ActiveModel/ActiveRecord idioms such as validations and callbacks can be used directly in the form object.

+Whereever possible, the terminology and experience should be familiar to Rails developers, to minimize relearning time.

 ## Installation

 Add this line to your application's Gemfile: